lostmygithubaccount/dkdc.dev/mds/project/website/index.md

 - improve my writing (and reading) skills
 - share my thoughts and ideas publicly on interesting technology topics

+Update: see [my first post](/post/im-a-blogger-now) for more details on why I re-created this website.

 ## what?

 A website!
 Base requirements: